SCEDC/cloud/pds-lambda-apis/README.md

 This image runs Amazon Linux 2018.03 and has Python 3.7 and ObsPy installed.

 3. This directory contains three sample functions.
-Copy the file `process.py` from that function's directory into this directory.
+Copy the file `process.py` from a function's directory into this directory.
 For example, to build the `timewindow` function:
   ```
   cp timewindow/process.py .